24 Bit Color

 Information systems designed to integrate information from print production departments to aid in production and operations management.

+A Print Mode is an individual characterization of Ink, Media and Printer Settings.
+Print Modes can have any number of variables, intended for different output targets.
 Some examples of multiple print modes for the same media are: High Speed, Production, High Quality, and Ink Saving Modes.
 Print modes allow for multiple output conditions on the same material.

 The ability to economically and efficiently print documents or images to order as needed.